Articles:

 -

-Points for each question
+For each question

 Total score for the test

-Assessment can be turned on or off depending on your goals.
-If you enable assessment, students will receive points for correct answers.
-You can show students their points or keep them hidden.
+If you enable grading, students will receive points for correct answers.
+You can choose to show these points to students, or keep them hidden.

-Quiz approval
+Quiz Approval

 -